 For the dry brine

 1/2 teaspoon kosher salt per pound of meat

 About the bay leaves.
 These are usually sold whole, so you'll need to grind them yourself in a spice grinder, blender, food processor, or coffee grinder.

 1) Dry brine a leg of lamb, rack of lamb, or lamb shoulder a few hours before cooking time, overnight is better.
 You want the salt to have a chance to soak in.

 2) Mix the rub ingredients together in a bowl.
 You can store this for later use or you can mix it with the water to make a paste and use it right away.
+To make a paste, add about half the water and stir.
+If it is too thick add more until you have a slurry that spreads thickly.
 To use it, coat the meat with the paste.